-The Group also derives revenues from the sale of products and platforms including Finacle - core banking solution, Edge Suite of products, Panaya platform, Infosys Equinox, Infosys Helix, Infosys Cortex, Stater mortgage platform and Infosys McCamish - insurance platform.
+The Group also derives revenues from the sale of products and platforms like Finacle - core banking solution, Edge Suite of products, Panaya platform, Stater digital platform and Infosys McCamish - insurance platform.

 Disaggregated revenue information

 Revenue disaggregation by business segments has been included in segment information (Refer to note 2.21).
 The table below presents disaggregated revenues from contracts with customers by geography and contract type.
 The Group believes this disaggregation best depicts how the nature, amount, timing and uncertainty of revenues and cash flows are affected by industry, market and other economic factors.